StoryCloud/code-style-guides/javascript-style-guide.md

 ## Abstraction

+Abstract away complex or roundabout routines to make your intent obvious.

-It's possible to make implications.
-For instance, the value returned from `indexOf` can be used to test for the existence of substrings or elements.
-But it is better to abstract away implications so you can think about the actual problem at hand.
-Therefore, a `contains` function would be better for checking existence than `indexOf`.
+For instance, some people use the value returned from `indexOf` to test for the existence of substrings or elements.
+But it would be better to abstract that implication into a `contains` function, as you probably care about existence, not indices.

 Do: